-In my message, I expressed surprise that Orndorff would be in this position, as he was known as a wrestler who was smart with the millions of dollars he earned during his career.
-Brian explained that the medical costs associated with Orndorff fighting, treating and beating Stage 4 lymph node cancer had taken its financial toll.
+In my message, I expressed my surprise that Orndorff would find himself in this position, as he was known as a wrestler who was smart with the millions of dollars he earned during his career.
+Brian explained that the medical costs associated with Orndorff fighting, treating, and beating Stage 4 lymph node cancer had taken its financial toll.

 Armed with this info and confident I could use it to respond to cynical fans, I tweeted the link to the GoFundMe campaign, as did Brian Blair.

-With the funds, the three years of back property taxes were paid and Paul Orndorff’s home was saved.
-Additional funds will be used for medication, as Paul continues to fight health issues including memory loss associated with the lymph node cancer.
+With the funds, the three years of back property taxes were paid, and Paul Orndorff’s home was saved.
+Additional funds will be used for medication as Paul continues to fight health issues, including memory loss associated with the lymph node cancer.
 Orndorff was also diagnosed with showing signs of having CTE, which Blair said is likely due to the concussions Orndorff suffered during his wrestling career.

 "He’s having problems with his memory; a lot of problems with that," Blair said on The Genius Cast podcast.
 "He’s on medication that is helping.
-He only recognizes a couple people other than his family members.
-Luckily, I can pick up the phone and he can remember so many things.
+He only recognizes a couple of people other than his family members.
+Luckily, I can pick up the phone, and he can remember so many things.
 He’s always so happy when I call him.
 It’s part of my weekly routine to call him.

-“There’s something called tau that they can find in living peoples brains that researches say all CTE patients have this tau inside of them, so Paul has CTE as diagnosed by his doctors.
-He’s taking medication and he’s getting ready to raise the dosage so hopefully, that helps his memory because his body is healthy."
+“There’s something called tau that they can find in living people’s brains that researchers say all CTE patients have this tau inside of them, so Paul has CTE as diagnosed by his doctors.
+He’s taking medication, and he’s getting ready to raise the dosage, so hopefully, that helps his memory because his body is healthy."

 In addition to bringing Paul up to date on his property taxes, the family will have a much smaller burden on meeting future tabs as they successfully lobbied for an exemption, which lowered his tax rate going forward by 75 percent.
 Funds raised from the GoFundMe campaign will cover his home for the next four years at this new lower tax rate.